HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 {{ figure_markup(
   image="cname-tracking-services.png",
-  caption="Top 10 CNAME tracking services.",
+  caption="Top 5 CNAME tracking services.",
   description="Bar chart showing the prevalence of CNAME trackers.
-Adobe Experience Cloud was found on 0.65% desktop and 0.38% mobile sites respectively, Pardot on 0.44% and 0.25%, Oracle Eloqua on 0.06% and 0.03%, Act-On Software on 0.05% and 0.03%, Webtrekk on 0.02% and 0.01%, and Eulerian on 0.01% and 0.01%.
-The remaining CNAME trackers are shown with 0.00% prevalence.
-These are AT Internet, Tracedock, Ingenious Technologies, Criteo, Wizaly, and Keyade.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=118406352&format=interactive", height="412", sheets_gid="1717363829", sql_file="nb_sites_with_cname_tracking.sql"
+Adobe Experience Cloud was found on 0.65% desktop and 0.38% mobile sites respectively, Pardot on 0.44% and 0.25%, Oracle Eloqua on 0.06% and 0.03%, Act-On Software on 0.05% and 0.03%, and Webtrekk on 0.02% and 0.01%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=118406352&format=interactive", sheets_gid="1717363829", sql_file="nb_sites_with_cname_tracking.sql"
   )